katefang/mei/README.md

 ### MVP

 1. The site will allow users to browse through beauty products by brands/categories
-2. Users will be able to sign in and register for the page
+2. The site will render a different categories/brands page when clicked
+3. The site will render a product page when a product is clicked
-3. Users will be able search for products by name, brand, concern, etc...
+4. Users will be able search for products by name, brand, concern, etc...

-\_The **Good Beauty** MVP
+5. Users will be able to sign in and register for the page

+**The Good Beauty**

 <br>